DIY pest control products next to a professional treatment truck in a Boise driveway

 Frequently Asked Questions

 Yes.
 Our products are organic-based, EPA-approved, and the same class of formulations used in hospitals and daycares.
-Treated areas are safe once dry, usually 30-60 minutes.
-We never use bug bombs or foggers.
-For the full breakdown of EPA signal words and the dry-time rule, check our <a href="/blog/pet-safe-pest-control">pet safe pest control guide</a>.
+Treated areas are safe once dry (30 to 60 minutes).
+No bug bombs, no foggers.
+Full breakdown in our <a href="/blog/pet-safe-pest-control">pet safe pest control guide</a>.

-DIY pest controlprofessional pest controlpest control comparisonBoiseIdaho
+DIY pest controlprofessional pest controlpest control comparisonBoiseIdaho2026

 Ready to Protect Your Home?